 Why the slogan “Forward from the Roots”?

 According to the ancient Greek historian Xenophon, Socrates often invoked the phrase “know thyself” (γνῶθι σεαυτόν) as being a foundation of knowledge.
 Yet today, we live in a time wherein the foundations of the West are often either unknown or are undermined in favor of an ever-more amorphous and disconnected future.
 We no longer know ourselves, and as such, we no longer know who we are or where we came from.
-This rootlessness, this being untethered from our historical moorings, produces an anxiety within Western societies.
+This rootlessness, this being untethered from our historical moorings, produces an anxiety within Western societies – even a form of “oikophobia,” or fear/hatred of ourselves.”
 Because we have lost sight of our roots, we become increasingly anxious about new identities within our secular societies.
-When we have a strong, but not authoritarian, attachment to our own historical and cultural resources, we do not fear others, nor do we dehumanize them.
+When we have a strong, but not xenophobic, attachment to our own historical and cultural resources, we do not fear others, nor do we dehumanize them.
 It is only when we no longer know who we are, where we’ve come from, what has made us into what we are, that we engage in what Zygmunt Bauman calls “adiaphorization” – the “othering” of the non-identical in our societies.
 Such adiaphorization separates the “others” from our ethical and moral consideration and gives legitimation to the cruelest of human cruelties.
 Therefore, in order to move forward and create the conditions for a more inclusive yet diverse reality, we have to paradoxically return to our roots, for it is in those roots that we find stability and the capabilities to become a society welcoming of necessary change.